 It’s necessary to consider your needs and means when deciding on a telepresence robot.
-You don’t want to end up spending a bunch of money on a telepresence robot that has a bunch of features you don’t use, or doesn’t have the features you need.
+You don’t want to end up spending a lot of money on a model with features you do not use or that doesn’t have the features you need.

 However, if you are looking for bargain telepresence robots that are relatively cheap yet still useful, there are a few notable options.

 In terms of the cheapest telepresence robots, the Appbot Riley Home Safety Movable Camera Robot is one of the cheapest available telepresence robots, under 200 dollars.
 The Riley bot is controlled through an app and it has 720p HD footage available through a live stream, IR night vision, and a microphone that supports two-way audio communication.